Register for Colorectal Cancer Screening Program - Get a FIT

 To complete the form you will need your PEI Health Card and personal information.

-A FIT Kit containing all of the necessary equipment and instructions will be sent to you in the mail.
+The Colorectal Cancer Screening Program will send a FIT Kit containing all of the necessary equipment and instructions to you in the mail.